Topical metronidazole for rosacea

 About Dr Magnus Lynch

 I am a London-based Consultant Dermatologist and Dermatological Surgeon.
-My NHS practice is at Guy's Hospital and is focused on Mohs micrographic surgery and the treatment of complex skin cancers.
-My private practice additionally focuses on laser treatments, regenerative dermatology, rosacea, acne, pigmentation and scarring.
-I have particular expertise in the diagnosis and treatment of skin cancer, including minimally-invasive techniques, Mohs micrographic surgery, and facial reconstructive surgery.
+I am highly experienced in skin cancer diagnosis and treatment, Mohs micrographic surgery, facial reconstructive surgery, laser treatments, regenerative dermatology, acne, rosacea and acne scarring.
+Since 2019, I have been passionate about sharing information online about dermatology and skin care.
 I studied at the Universities of Cambridge and Oxford, and completed my dermatology training and Mohs fellowship at the prestigious St John’s Institute of Dermatology.
 I graduated from medical school in 2003 and have worked exclusively in Dermatology since 2012.

 I lead a research team at King’s College London investigating the molecular biology of skin cancer and skin cancer diagnostics, and I constantly aim to translate the latest findings into better patient care.
 You can learn more about my Research.